ideepu/python-coverage-comment/README.md

 - `ANNOTATE_MISSING_LINES`: Whether to annotate missing lines in the coverage report.
 Default is False.
 - `ANNOTATION_TYPE`: The type of annotation to use for missing lines. 'notice' or 'warning' or 'error'.
 Default is 'warning'.
 - `MAX_FILES_IN_COMMENT`: The maximum number of files to include in the coverage report comment.
 Default is 25.
+- `SKIP_COVERED_FILES_IN_REPORT`: Skip the files with coverage 100% from the report.
+Default is True.
 - `COMPLETE_PROJECT_REPORT`: Whether to include the complete project coverage report in the comment.
 Default is False.
 - `COVERAGE_REPORT_URL`: URL of the full coverage report to mention in the comment.
 - `DEBUG`: Whether to enable debug mode.
 Default is False.